joe-lemay/TripShare/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project was built in the span of 4 days with a group of fellow students, we approached it as a moch dev jam and really pushed our limits.
-We built to application in order to more easily plan group trips or reuniouns after graduation.
+This project was built in the span of 4 days with a group of fellow students, we approached it as a mock dev jam and really pushed our limits.
+We built this application in order to more easily plan group trips or reunions after graduation.
 The app is fully functional and easily implemented.

 ### Prerequisites
 Must have Spring Tools installed